microsoft/api-guidelines/azure/Guidelines.md

 #### Conditional Request behavior

-This section gives a summary of the processing to perform for conditional headers.
+This section gives a summary of the processing to perform for precondition headers.
 See the [Conditional Requests section of the HTTP Standard][] for details on how and when to evaluate these headers.

 [Conditional Requests section of the HTTP Standard]: https://datatracker.ietf.org/doc/html/rfc9110#name-conditional-requests

-<a href="#condreq-for-read-behavior" name="condreq-for-read-behavior">:white_check_mark:</a> **DO** adhere to the following table for processing a GET request with conditional headers:
+<a href="#condreq-for-read-behavior" name="condreq-for-read-behavior">:white_check_mark:</a> **DO** adhere to the following table for processing a GET request with precondition headers:

 | GET Request | Return code | Response                                    |
 |:------------|:------------|:--------------------------------------------|